Sedona Arizona Sunset

 Tucson

-Arizona’s second-largest city offers world-class outdoor recreation, a slightly cooler climate and a more historic, artsy vibe.
+Arizona’s second-largest city offers world-class outdoor recreation, a slightly cooler climate and a historic, artsy vibe.
 It’s also home to the University of Arizona and Davis-Monthan Air Force Base.
-It’s even a few degrees cooler in summer.

-According to the Rocket Homes Trend Reports, homes are staying on the market for about 40 days in Tucson, with a median price of $293,000.
-That’s slightly less than in previous months, so there may be a few deals to be had.
+According to the Rocket Homes Trend Reports, homes in Tucson stay on the market for about 61 days and have a median listing price of $399,015.

 Tucson Real Estate Listings